1-Day Lisbon Itinerary [2025]

 Time: 30 minutes ⏐ 🕑 Hours: 9:00am – 10:00pm ⏐ Website ⏐

 Ready for dinner?
 Your next stop is a 15-minute walk from the library.
-Lisbon’s Time Out Market is a culinary wonderland where the charm of Lisbon’s food scene comes to life under one roof – it’s where you want to be!
+Lisbon’s Time Out Market is a culinary wonderland where the charm of Lisbon’s food scene comes to life under one roof.

 I’m totally a sucker for markets- but especially Time Out Markets.
 My other favorite is in Chicago!